shap/shap/README.md

 ---
 <a href="https://travis-ci.org/slundberg/shap"><img src="https://travis-ci.org/slundberg/shap.svg?branch=master"></a>

 **SHAP (SHapley Additive exPlanations)** explains the output of any machine learning model using expectations and Shapley values.
-SHAP unifies aspects of several previous methods [1-7] and represents the only possible consistent and locally accurate additive feature attribution method based on expectations (see [SHAP paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions) for details, and Github issues for Q&A).
+SHAP unifies aspects of several previous methods [1-7] and represents the only possible consistent and locally accurate additive feature attribution method based on expectations (see [SHAP NIPS paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions) for details, and Github issues for Q&A).